 Snake repellant is another option to use on your property.
 However, the smell might be too strong for any person nearby.
 These also lose their potency rather quickly as the odor disappears fast.
 Even so, this might be an option to consider to use to keep rattlesnakes away.

-What To Do If You Find A Rattlesnake On Your Property?
+What To Do If You Find A Rattlesnake In Your Yard?

 With rising temperatures due to climate change, rattlesnakes may be inclined to more activity, for longer periods.
 This means the trend of rattlesnakes entering properties may increase over time.
 If you live in areas known as good rattlesnake regions, such as the southwestern USA, then you may come across a rattlesnake on your property in the warmer months.
 If you do, there are certain actions you should take.
 Always be extremely careful around a rattlesnake and do not try to handle them without the proper tools and protection.
 If you feel unable to deal with one yourself, you can always call the local snake or rodent removal service to come out and take care of it.

-For more information, see our post The Secret to Removing a Rattlesnake Safely From Your Yard
+For more information, see our post Removing a Rattlesnake Safely From Your Yard

 Keeping your yard free of rattlesnakes may not be entirely possible, but if you follow these common sense solutions, you can prevent many of them from hanging around and risking your family’s health and safety.